 Selected as one of the Best Books of 2020 by the Kirkus Review, The True Adventures of Gidon Lev is the quirky, hopeful, and thoroughly inspirational story of the unusual life of a Holocaust survivor and the writer who loved him.
 Of the 15,000 children in the Nazi concentration camp of Theresienstadt in the Czech Republic, fewer than 92 survived.
 Gidon Lev is one of those children.
 One part memoir, one part travelogue, and one part history that you thought you knew, The True Adventures is a love letter to life that IndieReader called "Inventively structured and impeccably written."
 (5 star review)

-The True Adventures of Gidon Lev offers a primer on Jewish and Israeli history, insights into the culture of the modern state of Israel, and the inspiration to carry on after hardship and loss.
-From Prague to New York to California and back to Israel again, Gidon Lev and Julie Gray take us on a journey into the depths and back up into the sunshine of hope, love, laughter, and possibilities.
-Weaving Gidon’s invaluable memories together with the cultural and historical backstory of time and place, Julie Gray invites readers inside the process of mining memories for truths and history for lessons.
-The number of Holocaust survivors left in the world today is dwindling.
-Who will tell their stories when they are gone?
+Gidon's is the story of a little boy who never really grew up.
+His life spans the horrors of the Holocaust, the beginnings of a fledgling country, two marriages, six children, and a late-in-life romance that made the telling of his story more than possible but imperative during these tumultuous times.
+The True Adventures of Gidon Lev offers a primer on Jewish and Israeli history, insights into the culture of the modern State of Israel, and the inspiration to carry on after hardship and loss.
+From Prague to New York to California and back to Israel again, Julie and Gidon take us on a journey into the depths and back up into the sunshine of hope, love, laughter, and possibilities.
+Uniquely structured, using a meta-narrative, The True Adventures of Gidon Lev includes invaluable first-person recollections of his time in the Theresienstadt concentration camp, liberation, and life in Israel in the 1960s.

 The True Adventures of Gidon Lev: Rascal.
 Holocaust Survivor.
 Optimist.